bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Accessed or activated scene or verse should show in styling of filmstrip just like slider and lyrics.

-Song banner should show accessed or slider times.
+Song banner should show accessed times.

 Slider should show accessed times.